Do you suffer from irritable bowel syndrome (IBS)?

 Have you been taking your medication for a while but still suffer from IBS?

 Did you know that hypnotherapy is a recognised treatment for IBS?

 In fact, I personally had hypnotherapy for IBS about 20 years ago and have been free of IBS symptoms since.
 I know first hand how effective hypnotherapy can be for IBS.

 IBS is a common disorder of the digestive system.
-It is not a disease so you can’t catch it or pass it on to others.
-Doctors believe that IBS is associated with increased sensitivity of the lining of the digestive system.
-While some people find their IBS comes and goes, others find it has a detrimental effect on the quality of their life.
+It is not a disease that you can catch or pass on to others.
+It is believed that IBS is associated with increased sensitivity of the lining of the digestive system.
+While some people find they can manage their IBS, other people find it has a detrimental effect on the quality of their life.

 What are the common IBS symptoms?

 - stomach cramps and pain

 Many people who suffer from IBS need to plan their day around access to a toilet.
 Some even find it very difficult to leave their home to go to work, go on day trips or go for a meal out.
 Some symptoms such as cramps, fevers and diarrhoea can cause some people to take long periods off work which then has a financial impact too.

 How does stress affect the digestive system?